MohammadElbanna/BubbleShooter/README.md

 #Bubbleshooter
-This repo is about building a responsive bubbleshooter game that work almost everywhere using vanilla js.
+This repo is about building a responsive bubbleshooter game that works almost everywhere using vanilla js.

 ###Demo
 The game is better suited in portrait mode.
 You can try it [here](http://mohammadelbanna.github.io/BubbleShooter/).